qilingframework/rtfd.io/docs/ida.md

 ### Introduction

 [IDA Pro](https://www.hex-rays.com/products/ida/) is one of the most powerful static analysis tools while Qiling is a modern, advanced dynamic instrumentation analysis framework.
-To combine the advantages of both products, we present the Qiling IDA Pro plugin, which enhances the experience of reverse engineering to a much higher level.
+To combine the advantages of both products, we present the Qiling IDA plugin, which enhances the experience of reverse engineering to a much higher level.

 The main features of the plugin are: